 Septorhinoplasty (nose surgery)

 Located in the centre of the face, the nose significantly influences the appearance.
 Form and function of the nose are closely connected.
 Septorhinoplasty thus consists of septoplasty, which straightens the nasal septum, and rhinoplasty, which corrects the external shape of the nose.
 The septum plays an important role, both in the organ’s function and its appearance.
-Conversely, functional correction not only changes the shape of the nose, but also improves breathing function.
+Conversely, aesthetic correction not only changes the shape of the nose, but also improves breathing function.
 As a result, most nose operations are a combination of functional and aesthetic nose correction.

 The health insurance will cover the costs of the reconstructive part of septorhinoplasty for patients who experience difficulty breathing through the nose.
 A change in the shape of the nose caused by an accident can also be covered by the accident insurance.
 As these surgeries are usually a combination of form and function, the cost for the aesthetic part of nose surgery must be borne by patients themselves.